telerik/document-processing-docs/knowledge-base/setting-image-opacity-radpdfprocessing.md

 }
 ```

-Please note that this is a workaround and not an official feature of RadPdfProcessing.
-I have also logged a feature request to add an API for setting image opacity in RadPdfProcessing.
-You can vote for and subscribe to this feature request to receive updates on its progress: [PdfProcessing: Add API for setting Image opacity](https://feedback.telerik.com/document-processing/1546300-pdfprocessing-add-api-for-setting-image-opacity)
+Please note that this is a workaround and not an official feature of the PdfProcessing.
+There is a feature request logged in our backlog to add an API for setting image opacity using PdfProcessing.
+You can vote for and subscribe to this feature request to receive updates on its progress: [PdfProcessing: Add API for setting Image opacity](https://feedback.telerik.com/document-processing/1634368-pdfprocessing-add-api-for-setting-image-opacity)

 ## See Also